Annabdoan/it1901/beer_punishment/README.md

 ### Userstories
 Userstories for later releases will be added as functionality improves during later releases.
 ##### Release 1
-This release contains two user stories:
+This release contains one user stories:

 *User story 1:*
 >A member of the group wants to keep track of the rules which leeds to punishment.